kglw-dot-net/phase1/songs/open-water.md

 > Over by the sunken ship
 >
 > And bells are ringing in my head
-> I think i'm done - I think i'm dead
+> I think I'm done - I think I'm dead
 > As something pulls my paddling leg under...
 >
 > Asphyxiate: it's more than I can take
 > This briny, tangy, salty water in my lungs
 >
 > And deeper darker bluish dread
-> The pressures squeezing on my head
+> The pressure's squeezing on my head
 > The kraken's got the best of me this time
 >
 > I know something is lurking in